Edward J. Bloustein School of Planning and Public Policy: Degree programs

-Graduate Students admitted to the Bloustein School are accepted into one of four six degrees or a Doctor of Philosophy (PhD) in Planning and Public Policy.
-PhD's are conferred through the Graduate School-New Brunswick as it is an advanced scholarly degree appropriate for students seeking a career in university teaching and research or a leadership position in planning and public policy in the public, private or non-profit sector.
-The majority of graduate students are enrolled in one of three graduate programs: the masters in public policy, the masters of city and regional planning, and the masters of health administration.
+Graduate Students admitted to the Bloustein School are accepted into one of four to six degrees or a Doctor of Philosophy (PhD) in Planning and Public Policy.
+PhDs are conferred through the Graduate School-New Brunswick as it is an advanced scholarly degree appropriate for students seeking a career in university teaching and research or a leadership position in planning and public policy in the public, private, or non-profit sector.
+The majority of graduate students are enrolled in one of three graduate programs: the Master in Public Policy, the Master of City and Regional Planning, and the Master of Health Administration.
 The full list of graduate degrees includes: